Introducing the Gassho-style houses of Shirakawa-go and Gokayama | Special tours of Shirakawa-go and Gokayama

 The five-story Gassho-style house retains medical equipment from the Edo period.

-Click here for tours to visit Shirakawa-go-go
+Click here for tours to visit Shirakawa-go

 Club Tourism Internet Membership Information